-This course is designed to develop an understanding of sport event management and sport facility management practices, policies, procedures, and the ways in which the two areas are interrelated in the sport marketplace.
+This course is designed to develop an understanding of sport event and sport facility management practices, policies, and procedures and the ways in which the two areas are interrelated in the sport marketplace.
+Previously listed as SAL541.

 SMGT543.
 Advanced Coaching (3).